7 Platforms With Alternative Investments for Non-Accredited Investors

 - You are a qualifying financial professional with a Series 7, 65, or 82 license.

-If you don't qualify as an accredited investor, you may feel like your options for alternative investing are limited, though that's not entirely the case.
+If you're not an accredited investor, you may feel like your options for investing in alternative assets are limited.

-In fact, a handful of the best alternative investing platforms have launched offerings that give non-accredited investors opportunities to access their assets.
+That's true to some extent, but many of the best alternative investing platforms have offerings that give non-accredited investors opportunities to access their assets.

 That means you can invest in real estate, art, venture capital funds, private debt, and more.
 Here's how.